versioneye/veye/README.md

  * Contribute to this crowdsourcing project to make the world a better place for software developers.

-**veye** is commandline tool to make all this available on command-line and manipulate results with awesome tools and scripts.
+**veye** is opensouce commandline tool to make all this available on your console and allows you write scripts for continous updating and due diligence.

 Most endpoints require the api-key, which you can get [here](https://www.versioneye.com/settings/api).